a

 Regulatory Authorities globally are now keenly aware of the havoc that cybercriminals could cause and the near certainty that they will do so.
 At the very minimum, your future Post-Market Surveillance must include the issue of cybersecurity and the protection of information relating to devices, the persons using them in addition to patient data.
 The topic and associated threats are vast and Regulators are struggling to prepare and issue official Guidance.
 Meantime you must address the issue starting with ensuring that data protection is part of your Medical Device Risk Management system.

-Other Actions to consider
+Other Actions to Consider

 While compliance with its requirements would likely be ‘overkill’ in many instances, we would recommend that you examine ISO 27001, the information security standard, (and the companion standard, ISO 27002) for ideas on the types of controls that should be in place to protect both your product and the end-user/patient.